 Smoke detectors respond to the solid and liquid aerosols produced by a fire (i.e., smoke).
 Since smoke detectors cannot distinguish between smoke particles and other particles such as steam, building occupants must be aware of detector locations and be considerate when working around them.
 Smoke detectors are normally found in exit corridors, office areas, assembly areas, and residence halls.

-If your work produces steam, dust, or an environment that could damage or activate a detector, contact Public Safety and work with the Life Safety Coordinator to modify your system while the work is being done.
+If your work produces steam, dust, or an environment that could damage or activate a detector, contact Public Safety and work with the manager to modify your system while the work is being done.

 New Alarm Specifications

 The purpose of a designed alarm specifications is to standardize all fire alarm detection systems, which increases efficiency in knowledge, service, repairs, and operation.
-The current fire alarm detection system that is required for any new installation is a Simplex 4100U.
-The 4100U is an addressable system that allows point-to-point identification.
+The current fire alarm detection system that is required for any new installation is a Simplex 4100ES.
+The 4100ES is an addressable voide evacuation system that allows point-to-point identification.
 It also features many desired options that are supportive of the reduction of false alarms, which is a associated with college campuses.

 The main fire alarm control panel shall contain supervised module dialers or network cards and fiber cable to communicate to the campus central monitoring station for both fire and trouble separately.
 Coordination between the sprinkler system and the elevator controller needs to be identified if applicable.
 Public Safety may alter the specifications depending on a defined need or requirement for special use.